Human Rights Education in Asian Schools Volume IV

 In 1994, the Centre for the Study of Human Rights (CSHR) of the University of Colombo launched, through the Ministry of Education, a human rights education program in selected schools.
 It started with the establishment of Student Human Rights Centers in 25 schools in eight provinces.
 Now there are 65 centers.
 The program targets students who have sat for the government certificate examinations at ordinary and advanced levels.
 It is implemented as a nonformal educational activity during holidays and after school hours.
 There is a demand for this program in schools and the students are keen to be included in it as they learn about human rights through field exposure under the guidance of trainers.
 The students are also trained in field research, recording, and reporting.
 Personality enhancement and development of leadership skills are also part of the program.

 An aspect of the recent education reform, Project Education, is a compulsory activity for grade 12, which is a major breakthrough in human rights education and popular with students and parents.
-Students carry out both group and individual projects, and the CSHR and National Institute of Education use them to introduce "human rights projects for livelihood" in advanced-level classes.
-The two organizations have jointly trained teachers for this purpose since 1999.
+Students carry out both group and individual projects, and the CSHR and National Institute of Education use them to introduce "human rights projects for livelihood"

 I am the school coordinator under this program at Saranath Maha Vidyalaya in Kuliyapiya, Sri Lanka, which started Project Education in 1994 with support from the CSHR.
 My colleagues and I selected committed and enthusiastic teachers, who trained at several provincial and national courses.